amplafi/amplafi-tools/README.md

 Note: Comments and corrections to these instructions are welcome.

+## Before you start##
+* When going through the instructions, if you run into trouble, first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
+* If using windows, the commands will need to be issued from the msysgit Git Bash tool, which is Linux style commands, or use cygwin.
+If using Windows command line, slashes in full path names will need to be reversed to backwards slash: "\\"

 ## Prerequisites:##

   **These prerequisites can be installed in any directory you want**